CYLALighthouse/PM-Toolkit/docs/sam.md

 This report provides a student's test history, targeted lexile ranges used based on your instructional purposes.

+> [!TIP]**Best Practices**
-> **Best Practices** Use this report to identify the lexile ranges of texts that can be used to challenge students through guided reading.
-Use recommended readding strategies to identify resources from the ELA toolkit for planned interventions.
+> - Use this report to identify the lexile ranges of texts that can be used to challenge students through guided reading.
+> - Use recommended readding strategies to identify resources from the ELA toolkit for planned interventions.

 ```pdf
 /_files/ri_student_action_report.pdf
 ```

-**Key Elements**
+> [!NOTE] **Key Elements**
-1. Student's RI test history, including test dates, lexile scores, and performance levels.
+> 1. Student's RI test history, including test dates, lexile scores, and performance levels.
-2. Lexile ranges based on different levels of complexity for a student as well as tips for when to use texts at the specific lexile range.
+> 2. Lexile ranges based on different levels of complexity for a student as well as tips for when to use texts at the specific lexile range.
-3. Provides specific guided reading strategies for each sstudent based on lexile and student grade level.
+> 3. Provides specific guided reading strategies for each sstudent based on lexile and student grade level.